tzaeschke/phtree/README.md

 - During extraction, we can use the `PhQuery.nextEntryReuse()` method that is available in every iterator.
 It reuse `PhEntry` objects and key objects by resetting their content.
 Several calls to `nextEntryReuse()` may return the same object, but always with the appropriate content.
 The returned object is only valid until the next call to `nextEntryReuse()`.
 The disadvantage is that the key and `PhEntry` objects need to be copied if they are needed locally beyond the next call to `nextEntryReuse()`.

 Another way to reduce GC is to reuse the iterators when performing multiple queries.
 This can be done by calling `PhQuery.reset(..)`, which will abort the current query and reset the iterator to the first element that fits the min/max values provided in the `reset(..)` call.
+This can be useful because an iterator consists of more than hundred Java objects.
+In some scenarios this increased overall performance of about 20%.

+### Wrappers

+Another optimization to avoid GC may be to avoid or reimplement the wrappers (`PhTreeF`, `PhTreeSolid` and `PhTreeSolidF`).
+With most calls they create internally temporary objects for coordinates that are passed on to the actual tree (for example it creates a `long[]` for every `put` or `contains`).
+A custom wrapper could reuse these temporary objects so that they cannot cause garbage collection.

 ### Data Preprocessing

-To improve speed, similar measures can be applied as suggested for MEMORY.
-For example it makes sense to transform values into integers by multiplication with a constant.
+__** Default **__

+The default configuration of the PH-tree works quite well with most datasets.
+For floating point values it ensures that precision is fully maintained when points are converted to integer and back.
+The conversion is based on the IEEE bit representation, which is converted to an integer (see `BitTools.toSortableLong()`).

+__** Multiply **__

+To optimise performance, it is usually worth trying to preprocess the data by multiplying it with a large integer and then cast it to `long`.
+The multiplier should be chosen such that the required precision is maintained.
+For example, if 6 fractional digits are required, the multiplier should be at least 10e6 or 10e7.
+There are some helper classes that provide predefined preprocessors that can be plugged into the trees.
+For example, a 3D rectangle-tree with an integer multiplier of 10e9 can be created with:

+`PhTreeSolidF.create(3, new PreProcessorRangeF.Multiply(3, 10e9));`

+It is worth trying several multipliers, because performance may change considerably.
+For example, for one of our tests we multiplied with 10e9, which performed 10-20% better than 10e8 or 10e10.
+Typically, this oscillates with multiples of 1000, so 10e12 performs similar to 10e9.

+__** Shift / Add **__

-If data is stored as floats in IEEE representation (`BitTools.toSortableLong()`), consider adding or multiplying a constant such that the whole value domain falls into a single exponent.
+If data should be stored as floats in IEEE representation (`BitTools.toSortableLong()`), consider adding a constant such that the whole value domain falls into a single exponent.
 I.e. shift the values such that all values have the same exponent.
 It can also help to shift values such that all values have a positive sign.

+__** Heterogeneous **__

+Heterogeneous data (different data types and value ranges in each dimension) can be problematic for the PH-Tree when performing queries (insert, update, delete, contains should not be affected).

 For heterogeneous data (combination of floats, integers, boolean, ...) consider shifting the values such that the min/max values in each dimension have a similar distance in the integer